 2. The external conversion tracking works based on visits to the thank you page.
 It only counts unique visits, so the same person cannot cause a conversion twice.
 It is limited to convert once every 7 days (the cookie has an expiration time of 7 days).

 3. You can use external conversion scripts from multiple Instapage pages on a single Thank You page.
-This will not trigger a conversion in all of the pages.
-A conversion is tracked if a visit is registered from the same user on both the original page and the Thank You page in a certain timespan.
+This will not trigger a conversion on all of the pages.
+A conversion is tracked if a visit is registered from the same user on both the original page and the Thank You page in a certain time span.
 Unless the visitor visited two of the pages that you added code from, the conversion will not be triggered on both.

 4. If you have the necessary coding knowledge, you can attempt to modify the code and insert it into the external form's callback function.
 That way, you could trigger the conversion when the form is submitted instead of when a Thank You page visit happens.
 Please note that our support team is unable to assist with coding or with troubleshooting this implementation method if it does not work.